urbit/urbit.org-reloaded/content/using/develop.md

 ### Setting up your environment

 We assume you’ve gotten a basic introduction to Urbit.
-If you haven’t, read the [Understanding Urbit](@/understanding-urbit/_index.md) series, or just jump ahead to the [Technical Overview](@/understanding-urbit/technical-overview.md).
+If you haven’t, read the [Understanding Urbit](@/understanding-urbit/_index.md) series.

 Once you’re ready, you can get started on the network right away and take some first steps, without acquiring an identity, by [creating a comet](@/using/operations/creating-a-comet.md).